Close

 3. How Much Money Do You Need to Show as Proof of Funds?

-The amount of funds required will depend on several factors, including the purpose of your visit, the length of your stay, and your location in the U.S. There is no set amount, but a general guideline is:
+There is no official minimum bank balance required for a U.S. B1/B2 visa.
+The requirement is to provide financial documents proving that you can afford the trip.
+The amount of funds required will depend on several factors, including the purpose of your visit, the length of your stay, and your location in the U.S. Here are general guidelines:

-• Business Visa (B1): Proof of funds can vary depending on the length of your trip and the nature of your business.
+• Business Visa (B1): Proof of funds varies depending on the length of your trip and the nature of your business.
 You should show enough funds to cover your business expenses and stay.

 4. What if You Don't Have Sufficient Funds?